Berlin to Budapest - 8 Days

 Group size

-- Make cross-country travel a breeze with a European trip including train travel.
-Enjoy extra time to sit back, relax, play games with your fellow travellers or watch the changing scenery roll by.
+• Take in the scenic landscapes as you travel by train through Europe.
+Sit back, relax, play games with your fellow travellers, or watch the changing scenery roll by.

 Talk to a travel expert